josdoaitran/java-for-tester/java-bdd-cucumber-testng-example/readme.md

 ## Write the example test cases in Gherkin language
 - As file: `TestCaseExampleLogin.feature`
 ## Define the steps definitions for each steps in each scenario of feature file.
+- In the class: `LoginSteps.java`

+## Advanced and Bonus
+Setup and run TestNG Cucumber test push report to InflushDB and Visual on Grafana

+- Setup a influxdb and grafana local
+- Following these files: docker-compose.yml, Docker.grafana, Docker.influxdb